What is a Video Content Management System (Video CMS) and Why Do You Need One? (Update)

 For publishers, this translates to streamlined input of data.
 The CMS quickly ingests, tags, and stores content — automating any tasks along the way.
 By generating and storing metadata about uploaded videos, for example, the CMS shares some of the burden that would otherwise fall on the broadcaster.

 For end users, this translates to improved discoverability of content.
 The CMS allows viewers to search content in the system and play it anywhere — leaving more time to actually watch the videos they’re looking for.
+It also makes it easier to provide viewers with other user-friendly tools, like playlists and clips.

 Benefits of a Video CMS